Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means that experience (especially mistakes) leads to personal growth and learning.
-The phrase is not referring to "living" or "learning" literally but to the process of gaining knowledge through experience.
+The idiom is not referring to "living" or "learning" literally but to the process of gaining knowledge through experience.

 Origin: